salesforcecli/plugin-dev/messages/dev.generate.flag.md

 Description of a command.

-# flags.name.description

-Name of the flag to create.

-# flags.command.description
+# flags.dry-run.summary

-Command to add flag to.
+Print new flag instead of adding it to the command file.

 # examples